-Pick your favorite – it doesn’t mean you have to run 5 miles a day – you can do stretching, yoga, pilates, walking – the point is to get your body moving.
-My favorite exercise now is running (since I am participating in a Half-Marathon next month in San Diego!!) but also this video by Jillian Michael, 6 week Six Pack Ab workout, only 35 minutes.
+Pick your favorite.
+It doesn’t mean you have to run 5 miles a day.
+You can do stretching, yoga, pilates, walking – the point is to get your body moving.
+My favorite exercise now is running (since I am participating in a half-marathon next month in San Diego!), but also this video by Jillian Michaels – 6-Week Six Pack Ab workout, only 35 minutes.
 It’s free!

 Take a Nap

-Break your self-care habits into smaller tasks and do one each day – I love this suggestion I read on another blog, cannot recall where.
+Break your self-care habits into smaller tasks and do one each day.
+I love this suggestion I read on another blog, cannot recall where.
 I do this and didn’t even think about it being a way to conquer self-care needs.
-If you are like me and color your own hair (oops, I let that one out!) do your own pedicure and manicures if can feel like to o big of a task to keep up.
+If you are like me and color your own hair (oops, I let that one out!), don’t do your own pedicures and manicures if it can feel like too big of a task to keep up.
 Instead take bits of those larger tasks and break them down.
-One day color your hair, the next day remove polish and cut toe nails, the following day soak and care for your feet and the next day polish them.
+One day color your hair, the next day remove polish and cut toe nails, the following day soak and care for your feet, and the next day polish them.
 This work great for me!

 Friendships are important and when our busy schedules get overloaded, those times of chatting or having coffee with friends dwindle.
 Isolation can quickly creep in which is not where God wants us to be.
 Make sure you are purposeful in engaging and relationship building.
 I struggle in this area greatly ladies, which I constantly have to battle.

 Write a Daily Gratitude List